Kannadigas

-The Kannada language has written inscriptions since 450 CE.
-Kannada literature is mostly composed of poems and treatises on religious works.
-Kannada architecture is dominated by stone-carved sculptured palaces and temples.
-The ruins of Hampi are a UNESCO World Heritage site.
+The Kannada language has written inscriptions dating back as far as 450 CE.
+Kannada literature is mostly composed of treatises on various topics and poems on religious works.
+Kannada architecture is dominated by stone-carved sculptured palaces, temples and traditional wooden folk houses known as thotti mane and chowki mane.
+Many of religious architectures built during ancient and medieval period are today UNESCO World Heritage sites.